Capturing Classic Authorial Style in Long-Form Story Generation with GRPO Fine-Tuning: Introduction

 Our method has two stages.
 First, we fine-tune a sentence-transformer with AV supervision and calibrate its similarity outputs into a bounded reward in $[0,1]$.
 Second, we use this style reward as the primary signal in Group Relative Policy Optimisation (GRPO)~\citep{shao2024deepseekmath} to fine-tune an \texttt{8B} story generator for style-conditioned long-form writing.
 To stabilise long generations, we add lightweight auxiliary rewards for content quality and completeness, while keeping the style judge as the main driver.

-We study four classic authors with non-overlapping LoC subject anchors: \texttt{Mark Twain} (\emph{Adventure stories}), \texttt{Jane Austen} (\emph{Young women -- Fiction}), \texttt{Charles Dickens} (\emph{Historical fiction}), and \texttt{Thomas~Hardy} (\emph{Man-woman relationships -- Fiction}).
-Under a fixed training budget, we compare prompt-based baselines (zero-shot and few-shot) with reward-optimised models using the same reward pipeline, enabling an author-wise analysis of style alignment and highlighting that narrative completeness remains a key challenge.
-Our contributions are: \begin{itemize} \item We propose an AV-calibrated \emph{style-similarity judge} for long-form text by fine-tuning a sentence-transformer and mapping similarity scores to a bounded $[0,1]$ reward. \item We use this judge as the primary reward in GRPO to fine-tune an \texttt{8B} story generator for author-conditioned writing, and report stability-sensitive settings for long-form optimisation. \item We benchmark prompt-based baselines and reward-optimised models under the same reward pipeline, enabling direct author-wise comparison of style alignment. \end{itemize}
+We study four classic authors whose Library of Congress subject anchors do not overlap: \texttt{Mark Twain} (\emph{Adventure stories}), \texttt{Jane Austen} (\emph{Young women -- Fiction}), \texttt{Charles Dickens} (\emph{Historical fiction}), and \texttt{Thomas~Hardy} (\emph{Man-woman relationships -- Fiction}).
+Under a fixed training budget, we compare prompt-based baselines (zero-shot and few-shot) with reward-optimised models using the same reward pipeline, enabling an author-wise analysis of style alignment; our results show that mixed-language writing styles remain imperfectly captured, although the model still achieves practically useful alignment. \begin{itemize} \item We propose an AV-calibrated \emph{style-similarity judge} for long-form text by fine-tuning a sentence-transformer and mapping similarity scores to a bounded $[0,1]$ reward. \item We use this judge as the primary reward in GRPO to fine-tune an \texttt{8B} story generator for author-conditioned writing, and report stability-sensitive settings for long-form optimisation. \item We benchmark prompt-based baselines and reward-optimised models under the same reward pipeline, enabling direct author-wise comparison of style alignment. \end{itemize}